EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/README.md

 &nbsp; &nbsp; COVID has affected every aspect of our lives, the way we gather, work, communicate, relate, and live.
 Even though we are seeing some improvements and we are slowly starting to see things go back to normal this pandemic has definitely taken a toll on everyone's physical and mental health.

   ### Motivation
-  &nbsp; &nbsp; Our motivation for this Project is to understand how people are currently feeling around COVID and what's their state of mind during the pandemic, in specific for the front line workers, people who tested positive for COVID-19, and people's affectss towards the vacine.
+  &nbsp; &nbsp; Our motivation for this Project is to understand how people are currently feeling around COVID and what's their state of mind during the pandemic, in specific for the front line workers, people who tested positive for COVID-19, and people's affects towards the vacine.

   ### Past Research

 &nbsp; &nbsp; Despite the fact that the pandemic is fairly recent in our society, some research has been done in regards of the impact of COVID-19 in people's lives.
 The pandemic has been analyzed, however, in a large spectrun, in other words, in many studies the COVID-19 overral effect in society was the main porpuse.
-The results of such studies are great to understand the impact of COVID-19 as a whole, for  example, according to Chakraborty et al.[29] people majorly tweeted positive messages regarding COVID-19, but re-tweeted the negative tweets, but are limited in the insights of COVID's impact to specific groups or in a individual level.
+The results of such studies are great to understand the impact of COVID-19 as a whole, for  example, according to Chakraborty et al.[29] people majorly tweeted positive messages regarding COVID-19, but re-tweeted the negative tweets.

 - Global Sentiment Analysis Of COVID-19 Tweets Over Time